thekid/command-bc/README.md

 $ composer require thekid/command-bc
 ```

-Use the XPCLI injection trait:
+Use the trait supplied in this package:

 ```php